 There are three main ways to get to Ganja: bus, marshrutka (mini-bus), and train.
 You can also fly from Baku to Ganja, which has an airport.
 Despite websites that say there are direct flights from Nakhchivan to Ganja, those flights are no longer operating.

 We went from Baku to Ganja by bus.
 It took about four and a half hours, and cost seven Manat (about 3.5 euros).
 When we left, we went from Ganja to Sheki by marshrutka.
-It cost four Manat per person (about two euros) and took two and a half hours.
+It cost four Manat per person (about two euros) and it took two and a half hours.
 We also felt constantly like we were going to die.
 I would not recommend going by marshrutka if a bus, train, or taxi is available and reasonable.

 How to Get Around Ganja and Transportation Tips